piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Again, this isn't the right way to do anything.
 This just happens to be how PIE came into being.

-Whatever you choose to do—start a long journey or jump into the deep end of the pool—just remember that, in the long run, you're not building an accelerator.
+Whatever you choose to do — start a long journey or jump into the deep end of the pool — just remember that, in the long run, you're not building an accelerator.
 You're building a community.

 ## Coworking and Community Development are not complementary